 Start and stop test runs remotely using the remote control operational mode.
 The remote control mode uses digital I/O lines for control inputs and status outputs.
-The eDAQ uses the ECPU layer digital lines.
+The eDAQ/ite uses the digital lines on the lowest addressed ELDIO layer (i.e., DIO_1).
 Use one digital input line to control test run starts and stops and up to four digital output lines for status indications.
 Configure the digital input and output line assignments in the TCE Remote Control Preferences dialog.